preciousuwhubetine/the-kingdom-trybe-frontend-v2/README.md

-# Calvary Bible Church Website
+# The Kingdom Trybe Website

 ## Table of Contents
 - [Project Overview](#project-overview)